SURFYBEAR DIY KIT

 How can I get True-Bypass?

 Just google and you will find lots of circuit diagram to try.
 But keep in mind, the original Showman amp did not have True Bypass.
 Bypass was achieved by just stopping the oscillator.
-This way you get a natural balance between the dry and the effect volumes!

 Can I use the SurfyTrem with line level signals from/to a mixer?